jsdabrowski/practising-python-skills/Shell projects/README.md

 The repository will share mini projects which I have developed to practise shell scripts.

-Here is a list of possible mini-projects which could be useful to anyone.
+Here is a list of possible mini-projects which could be useful to anyone:

+* ``Pomodoro timer:`` program facilitates pomodoro technique helping you to control your study/work time.

 If you wanna add your idea, feel free to contact me.

 For any information, please contact the main contributor: Jacek Dąbrowski (j.dabrowski@cs.ucl.ac.uk)